Lahore Area Control Centre

-Lahore Area Control Centre is one of two Area Control Centers in Pakistan operated by the Pakistan Civil Aviation Authority and based at Allama Iqbal International Airport in Lahore.
+Lahore Area Control Centre is one of three Area Control Centers in Pakistan operated by the Pakistan Civil Aviation Authority and based at Allama Iqbal International Airport in Lahore.
 Lahore ACC air traffic controllers provide en route and terminal control services to aircraft in the Lahore Flight Information Region (FIR).
 The Lahore FIR airspace covers Pakistani airspace between the 30° North to 37° North.
 To the south is the Karachi FIR.
 To the north is the Urumqi FIR.
 To the east is the Delhi FIR.
 To the west is the Kabul FIR.

 Sectors

 Lahore ACC is divided into three control sectors: